Dan-Matthews-23/Heart-Helpers/README.md

 The next thing the desktop and tablet users will see is an image of the previous event (in this case, the Winter Wonderland Event), showcasing a team of happy volunteers.
 This image will not be displayed on the mobile view.

-Beneath the Winter Wonderland Event image, the user will be shown a series of four written testimonies from previous volunteers.
+Beneath the Winter Wonderland Event image, the user will be shown a series of four written testimonies from volunteers.
 All four will be shown to users regardless of the device they are using, however the way in which they see them will differ (see Wireframes).

 #### Get Involved